-- Always observe the safety instructions and applicable regulations. - Ensure the machine is placed to satisfy ergonomic conditions in terms of table height and stability.
+- Ensure the machine is placed to satisfy ergonomic conditions in terms of table height and stability.
 The machine site shall be chosen so that the operator has a good overview and enough free surrounding space around the machine that allow handling of the workpiece without any restrictions. - Install the appropriate saw blade.
 Do not use excessively worn blades.
 The maximum rotation speed of the tool must not exceed that of the saw blade. - Do not attempt to cut excessively small pieces. - Allow the blade to cut freely.
 Do not force. - Allow the motor to reach full speed before cutting. - Make sure all locking knobs and clamp handles are tight. - Never place either hand in the blade area when the saw is connected to the electrical power source. - Never use your saw for freehand cuts! - Do not saw warped, bowed or cupped workpieces.
-There must be at least one straight, smooth side to go against the rip fence or mitre fence. - Always support long workpieces to prevent kickback. - Do not remove any cut-offs from the blade area while the blade is runnina.
+There must be at least one straight, smooth side to go against the rip fence or mitre fence.

+- · Always support long workpieces to prevent kickback. - Do not remove any cut-offs from the blade area while the blade is runnina.

-Switching On and Off (Fig. A, M)
+Switching On and Off (Fig. M)

-The on/off switch ${\bf 8}$ (Fig. A) of your table saw offers multiple advantages:
+The on/off switch 8 of your saw bench offers multiple advantages:

-- No-volt release function: should the power be shut off for any reason, the switch has to be deliberately reactivated. - Lift the red paddle 41 and push green button 42 in to turn this saw on. - Push the red button 43 or push down the red paddle to turn this saw off.
+- No-volt release function: should the power be shut off for any reason, the switch has to be deliberately reactivated. - To switch the machine on, press the green start button. - To switch the machine off, press the red stop button.